 Here’s an example that demonstrates why this could be a problem in Stitch:

-- You sync a table, using a field called
+- You set a table to replicate, using a field called

 _idas the Replication Key.
 This field contains both

-- A historical sync of the table completes.
+- A historical replication job of the table completes.

 ObjectIddata types to be greater than